 Use caution when removing from the microwave as the dish and the slice of meat pie will be very hot!

 Alternatively, you can place a few slices on a baking tray and heat them in a preheated oven, covered, for about 15 minutes.

 Can I Make This Easy Ham Pot Pie Recipe Ahead and Freeze It?

 Yes!
-Absolutely you can make these meat pies ahead, and freeze them.
+You can make these meat pies ahead and freeze them.

-Instead wrap it in a freezer-safe container, or plastic wrap and then place it in a zippered freezer bag!
+Instead, wrap it in a freezer-safe container or plastic wrap and place it in a zippered freezer bag!

 Other Fabulous Pie Recipes You’ll Want To Try

 Don’t Forget To Come Back and Tell Me How Your Recipe For Ham Pot Pie Turned Out